apoorv-mishra/local-weather-app/README.md

 ### Usage
 1. Clone the repository.
 2. Create an account [here](https://openweathermap.org/) and get your API key.
 3. Create a file under *js* folder and name it *config.js*.
-Once inside this file, copy the following snippet:
+Copy the following snippet and paste it in *config.js*:
 ```
 const config = {
     API_KEY: "<your API key>",